h3nnn4n/colosseum/ARCHITECTURE.md

-# Archtecture
+# Architecture

-This is the planned archtecture.
+This is the planned architecture.
 Where we want to go, not were we are.

 ## Website